OmerBurakTaskin/Social-Media-Fitness-App/README.md

 # Fitness Social Media App

-A social app for craeted with Flutter Framework to motivate users keep their fitness streak and help them track their body status.
+A social app for created with Flutter Framework to motivate users keep their fitness streak and help them track their body status.
 Each time an user share progress, gains a streak point.
 These sharings can be private (directly to their gym partner with direct message) or publicly in their profile screen.
 By this, we aim users to keep motivated and follow their fitness program.
 Users also can track their body status(BMI Index, Fat, Muscle, Water ratios) and weekly body excercise program.